History of Washington license plates

-Disabled American Veteran plates are implemented, exempting 1 vehicle from fees.
+Disabled American Veteran plates were implemented, exempting 1 vehicle from fees.

 Data processing converts to a punch card system, allowing for "prebills."

-Amateur Radio Operator (HAM) license plates are implemented.
+Amateur Radio Operator (HAM) license plates were implemented.

 License plates with a combination of 3 letters and 3 numbers are issued.

-Due to a misunderstanding in the specifications for the new 1963 license plates, there’s no space on the plate for tabs.
-To make room, “WASHINGTON” is abbreviated to “WASH.”
-This causes a storm of protests from citizens and the legislature.
+Due to a misunderstanding in the specifications for the new 1963 license plates, there was no space on the plate for tabs.
+To make room, "WASHINGTON" was abbreviated to "WASH."
+This caused a storm of protests from citizens and the legislature.

 The Department of Motor Vehicles is created.

-The 1965 legislature passes a law prohibiting the use of the abbreviation “WASH” on vehicle license plates.
+The 1965 legislature passed a law prohibiting the use of the abbreviation "WASH" on vehicle license plates.

-Personalized plates are voted in by referendum, with their revenue to be used to support efforts to protect wildlife species (Wild Life Account).
+Personalized plates are voted in by referendum.
+The revenue would be used to support efforts to protect wildlife species (Wild Life Account).

-The Amateur Radio Operator (HAM) plate is implemented.
+The Amateur Radio Operator (HAM) plate was implemented.